wacncontent/CustomizeTool/output/articles/storage/storage-powershell-guide-full.md

 ## How to use Azure Storage for U.S. government and Azure China
-An Azure environment is an independent deployment of Microsoft Azure, such as [Azure Government for U.S. government](http://azure.microsoft.com/features/gov/), [AzureCloud for global Azure](https://manage.windowsazure.com), and [AzureChinaCloud for Azure operated by 21Vianet in China](http://www.windowsazure.cn/).
+An Azure environment is an independent deployment of Windows Azure, such as [Azure Government for U.S. government](http://azure.microsoft.com/features/gov/), [AzureCloud for global Azure](https://manage.windowsazure.cn), and [AzureChinaCloud for Azure operated by 21Vianet in China](http://www.windowsazure.cn/).
 You can deploy new Azure environments for U.S government and Azure China.

 To use Azure Storage with AzureChinaCloud, you need to create a storage context that is associated with AzureChinaCloud.
 Follow these steps to get you started:

-1. Run the [Get-AzureEnvironment](https://msdn.microsoft.com/library/azure/dn790368.aspx) cmdlet to see the available Azure environments:
+1. Run the [Get-AzureEnvironment](https://msdn.microsoft.com/zh-cn/library/azure/dn790368.aspx) cmdlet to see the available Azure environments:

     `Get-AzureEnvironment`